 It would also help to avoid cutting the lawn (it's not growing much in the heat anyway) so that you don't stress it further.

 Newly-planted trees and shrubs (less than two years since planting) can be hit particularly hard by heat and drought.
 To keep them alive and healthy:

-- Give them between two and four inches of water per week during very high temperatures (heat index above 100 degrees) and drought.
+- Give them between 2 and 4 inches of water per week during very high temperatures (heat index above 100 degrees Fahrenheit) and drought.

 - To water, a long, slow trickle is best.
 This will allow the water to soak deep into the soil without running off, ensuring that the water is going to the root zone where it is needed.

 - Shrubs can be misted several times per day to increase the ambient moisture—this will prevent the foliage from drying out too much.